Excerpt:

-Dr. Marcus Warner: You think about it, uh, friendship is the foundation of a really good marriage.
-You want to be good friends.
-And if you’re not playing together, are you really friends, you know?
+Dr. Marcus Warner: You think about it, uh, friendship is the foundation of a really good marriage, you wanna be good friends.
+And if you’re not playing together, are you really friends, you know? (laughs)

-John Fuller: That’s Dr. Marcus Warner, and he’s our guest today on Focus on the Family, along with his co-author Chris Coursey.
-Your host is Focus president and author Jim Daly.
-And I’m John Fuller.
+John Fuller: That’s Dr. Marcus Warner and he’s our guest today on Focus on the Family, along with his company-author, Chris Coursey.
+Your host is Focus president and author Jim Daly, and I’m John Fuller.

 Jim Daly: Here at Focus, uh, we talk about marriage quite a bit, John.